infiniteHQ/Cherry/README.md

 <a title="'Linux Build' workflow Status" href="https://img.shields.io/github/actions/workflow/status/infiniteHQ/uikit/build.yml"><img alt="Linux Build" src="https://img.shields.io/github/actions/workflow/status/infiniteHQ/uikit/build.yml?longCache=true&style=for-the-badge&label=Build&logoColor=fff&logo=GitHub%20Actions&branch=main"></a>
 </div>

+> *Important: Cherry is part of [Infinite](https://infinite.si/)'s initiative to create free, independent, and ethical technology and computing.
+Cherry is a library powering many parts of this project, but maintaining libraries like Cherry is a time-consuming and costly process.
+If you appreciate Cherry, you can support us [on our funding page](https://fund.infinite.si/) if you can.*

 ### Summary
 *Cherry is a modern, minimalist yet comprehensive UI/UX framework for low-level native applications.
 It provides a complete solution, including backend support, a rendering engine, and UI components.
 Cherry is built using technologies like ImGui, Vulkan, and SDL, offering developers advanced tools to create efficient and high-performance interfaces.*